 Marketing agencies can bring you tons of customers.
 However, if you’re still perfecting your delivery process, you may want to wait until you have more capacity before hiring an agency to take over your marketing functions.

 Ethan and Rachel from Agency X may be responsible for 90% of your success, but they aren’t your staff members.
 They work for the agency.
-And if they ever change accounts, or worse, leave their positions, you don’t have the ability to keep them working on your campaigns unless you can recruit them.
+And if they ever change accounts, or worse, leave their positions, you can’t keep them working on your campaigns unless you can recruit them.
 Talk about a serious risk.

 In addition, there’s no guarantee that the next person will understand your business to the same extent.
 If the agency price advantage is something that you’ve been relying on, you have to be prepared for these sorts of disruptions.